How To Live Alone With IBS

 The probiotic I found online and took, with the doctor's permission, is the All-Natural IBS Remedy a bottle of 60 capsules.
 It is a combination of psyllium, acai, slippery elm, aloe, a green algae, papaya, and lycopene.
 All natural substances that calm and soothe the gut lining.

 I took one in the morning and one at night and it regulated the episodes until they slowed enough that I could live safely around them.
-I could leave the house knowing that I would not have to rush back as fast as possible.
+I could leave the house knowing that I was safe from an accident long enough to do my errands.

 The condition did not leave me but episodes became less often and were mostly predictable.
 There is no cure for Irritable Bowel Syndrome.
 One just learns how to live with it.
 If you have it, then you already know this.

 There are now numbers of websites online dealing with IBS.
 One such is a blog named MommyOnPurpose.com by a young woman from Canada.
 Her husband developed this condition causing her to research it extensively.

 And then she wrote up their experience with the pros and cons of treatment.
 I recommend her site for their story and references to read.